bellbrook-cs/java-unit5-character-analysis/README.md

 Write a program that will prompt the user for a SINGLE CHARACTER and then provide:

-• A description of the character: o is a lower-case letter. o is an upper-case letter. o is a number. o is white space. o is a special character.
+- A description of the character:
+   - is a lower-case letter.
+   - is an upper-case letter.
+   - is a number.
+   - is white space.
+   - is a special character.
-• The decimal value of the character on the ASCII table.
+- The decimal value of the character on the ASCII table.
-• The equivalent of the decimal values as: o a binary number. o a hexadecimal number. o an octal number. o a random (3-25) base number.
+- The equivalent of the decimal values as:
+   - a binary number.
+   - a hexadecimal number.
+   - an octal number.
+   - a random (3-25) base number.

 ## Input Description

 Your program must:
-• continue to ask the user for single characters and provide the analysis for each until the user enters the word “stop” (either upper-case or lower-case).
+- continue to ask the user for single characters and provide the analysis for each until the user enters the word “stop” (either upper-case or lower-case).
-• force (user-proofing) the user to enter a single character.
+- force (user-proofing) the user to enter a single character.
 If the user enters more than one character (other than the word “stop”), they should receive an error message and be prompted for a SINGLE character with no analysis taking place.
-• provide all information above in the EXACT format provided below.
+- provide all information above in the EXACT format provided below.

 ## Sample Input/Output